aubm/golang-codelab/README.md

 ## Now let's actually get started

-Follow [the instructions here](exercises/basics) to get through the basics.
+First follow [the instructions here](exercises/basics) to get through the basics.

+Then go to the [workshops section](exercises/workshops) to get to the real stuff :)

 ## Going further